 My research focuses on two themes: developmental trajectories of parent-child relationships in the context of stress and poverty, and the promotion of supportive parenting behaviors and children’s socioemotional development through community-based prevention programs.
 I actively seek to extend her research into practice through program evaluations of prevention programs and professional development curricula, and as an active member of the First Focus on Kids coalition at The United Way of Tucson and Southern Arizona.
 Prior to pursuing a Ph.D., I worked as an Early Head Start assistant teacher in Chicago, IL.

-My career goal is to work as a research scientist and evaluator; ultimately, I aspire to inform evidence-based practice and policies that impact the health, well-being and education of socioeconomically-disadvantaged families of young children both regionally and nationally.
+My career goal is to work as a research scientist and evaluator; ultimately, I aspire to inform evidence-based practice and policies that impact the health, well-being and education of socioeconomically-disadvantaged families with young children.

 Doris Duke Dissertation Fellowship for the Promotion of Child Well-Being: